nuxt/docs/en/api/configuration-servermiddleware.md

     - Items: `String` or `Object` or `Function`

-Nuxt internally creates a [connect](https://github.com/senchalabs/connect) instance, so we can register our middleware to it's stack and having chance to provide more routes like API **without need to an external server**.
+Nuxt internally creates a [connect](https://github.com/senchalabs/connect) instance, so we can register our middleware to its stack and having chance to provide more routes like API **without need to an external server**.
 Because connect itself is a middleware, registered middleware will work with both `nuxt start` and also when used as a middleware with programmatic usages like [express-template](https://github.com/nuxt-community/express-template).